SPantoja-Proj/macmini-homelab-tripleboot/README.md

 `Notes`

-Etcher writes the ISO in a raw‑image format.
+-Etcher writes the ISO in a raw‑image format.
 Most systems will boot it normally, but some older BIOS‑only machines may require an MBR‑formatted USB created with other tools.

-Flashing the USB will erase all data on it.
+-Flashing the USB will erase all data on it.

-Always download Windows ISOs directly from Microsoft.
+-Always download Windows ISOs directly from Microsoft.

-Etcher is ideal for simple, cross‑platform flashing, but advanced partitioning options (GPT/MBR selection) are not available.
+-Etcher is ideal for simple, cross‑platform flashing, but advanced partitioning options (GPT/MBR selection) are not available.

 ## macOS Monterey — Windows 10 Installation Using Boot Camp Assistant (With Windows 10 Boot USB)